valancej/documentation/_general/account/notifications.md

 ### CCMenu

-CCMenu is not supported at this time, although we hope to address it by offering an API as soon as we can.
+CCMenu is not supported at this time, although we hope to address it at a later stage.